 Paying it Forward

-Because we initially followed industry convention, Wealthfront used to earn a portion of the PFOF fee from our clients’ trades generated by our former brokerage partner, Apex Clearing.
-Specifically, Apex charged us 35 mils to trade each client’s share, then credited us back half the amount they earned in PFOF (9.5 mils, half of the standard 19 mils).
+Because we initially followed industry convention, Wealthfront used to earn a portion of the PFOF fee from our clients’ trades generated by our former brokerage partner.
+Specifically, our brokerage partner charged us 35 mils to trade each client’s share, then credited us back half the amount they earned in PFOF (9.5 mils, half of the standard 19 mils).
 So our net commission per share was 25.5 mils (35 – 9.5).
-But as we dug in more, we realized industry convention felt kind of slimy, so we decided to do things differently and stop pocketing the PFOF fee from Apex.
+But as we dug in more, we realized industry convention felt kind of slimy, so we decided to do things differently and stop pocketing the PFOF fee from our partner.